sebnozzi/smalltalk-with-fun/how-to-guides/morphic/draw-using-canvas.md

 ![](/assets/morph-custom-drawn-red-oval.png)

-Notice that within the `drawOn:` you can draw _anywhere_ you want in the screen using the "canvas" instance.
-The coordinates you pass to the canvas are **absolute**.
+Notice that within the `drawOn:` the coordinates you pass to the canvas are **absolute**.
+Nevertheless, anything drawn outside of the Morph's "bounds" (boundaries) will be cropped.

-You can query the current "bounds" of your custom-morph and within the screen and, theoretically, you _should_ constrain your drawing to that bounds' rectangle.
-But nothing forces you.
+You can query the current "bounds" of your custom-morph with the `bounds` method.